okelo0121/semasalama/README.md

 ## Icons

 The icons for this extension are located in the `images` directory.
 The manifest uses `images/logo.png` for all icon sizes.
 You can replace these with your own icons if desired.

-## Demo & Submission

-A demo recording is available on Google Drive and has been included in the submission materials.
-The Drive file is shared with "Anyone with the link (Viewer)" to allow access without signing in.

-Demo video (Drive folder): https://drive.google.com/drive/folders/1f4dG8u6mMbCeLLBxHDxIaofP_1U5hQN1?usp=drive_link

-The recording demonstrates the key features: install, per-word blur, reveal confirmation, custom blocklist management, and privacy controls.
-The Chrome Web Store submission is currently under review; a public store link is therefore not available.
-The Drive recording is provided for evaluation during this period.

 ## Contributing